Trucking Business Plan Template

 Over the past 20+ years, we have helped over 5,000 entrepreneurs and business owners create business plans to start and grow their trucking businesses.
-On this page, we will first give you some background information with regards to the importance of business planning.
-We will then go through a trucking business plan template step-by-step so you can create your plan today.

 A business plan provides a snapshot of your trucking business as it stands today, and lays out your growth plan for the next five years.
 It explains your business goals and your strategy for reaching them.
 It also includes market research to support your plans.

 If you’re looking to start a trucking business or grow your existing trucking business you need a business plan.
 A business plan will help you raise funding, if needed, and plan out the growth of your trucking business in order to improve your chances of success.
 Your trucking business plan is a living document that should be updated annually as your company grows and changes.

 With regards to funding, the main sources of funding for a trucking business are bank loans and angel investors.
 With regards to bank loans, banks will want to review your business plan and gain confidence that you will be able to repay your loan and interest.
 To acquire this confidence, the loan officer will not only want to confirm that your financials are reasonable.
 But they will want to see a professional plan.
 Such a plan will give them the confidence that you can successfully and professionally operate a business.